 Related Contents :

 “He desired to consist of us as an excellent instance of small metropolis architecture,” Thompson stated.
 Schiff told the library body of workers it could take years before the pics were posted.
-Schiff set up a motorized panoramic digital camera on a tripod so that the viewfinder ought to rotate, and the movie could develop as it captured 360-diploma pics of the interior structure.
+Schiff set up a motorized panoramic digital camera on a tripod so that the viewfinder would rotate, and the movie could develop as it captured 360-diploma pics of the interior structure.

 “They are beautiful,” Thompson stated of the snapshots in the book.
 “They highlight the fiction room and the awesome woodwork.”